greenh/Extensomatic/README.md

 function and thus can be instantiated as needed.

-The net effect, then, is one of extensos acting as building blocks, while constructos are composed from these blocks, plus whatever additional functionality is needed to make it all hang together.
+The net effect, then, is one of extensos acting as building blocks, while constructos are composed from these blocks plus whatever additional functionality is needed to make them hang together.
 The composition process is entirely textual: `defconstructo` effectively just concatenates the content of all included extensos plus whatever content is defined in the constructo per se, and then hands the resulting composite off to the tender mercies of Clojure.